Goals of the project:

 Mo gave professional input in data collection, data processing, and model development.
 He contributes to model architecture, in particular epidemiological models.
 He is also preparing a workshop on this topic!

-Yula is the project manager and keeps track of the status of overall project goals as well as tasks for each team members.
+Yula is the project manager and keeps track of the status of overall project goals as well as tasks for each team member.
 She encourages the team to embrace collaborative processess, accountability and a results-oriented mindset.

 Pengxiang collects the migration data and also helps with feature selection and model architecture to predict the number of 2019-nCoV cases infected.
 The results will be used to integrate an alert system for potential outbreak and constant monitoring.